 - The “Ten Highest Paved Cycling Climbs in Italy” – here.

-- The “Fifteen Highest Paved Cycling Climbs in Switzerland” – here.
+- The “Twenty Highest Paved Cycling Climbs in Switzerland” – here.

 This list may miss a little road or two.
 Feel free to comment if you think I have excluded any worthwhile climbs.